FORLORN -- Ramon Gandia 1/19/2013

 the gold fields was too much for the hired hand and one of the boys.
 Saul was left

-on the schooner, alone save for Tim, his youngest boy.
+on the schooner, alone save for Tim, his youngest lad.

 The summer had been a desperate time for Lucy and her mother.
 She really did not know

-enough about dentistry to make a go of the business, and she had no money to leave
+enough about dentistry to go into the business, and she had no money to leave town.

 The attentions Parisi lavished on the girl continued unabated, but she was a decent girl